kashyapchhatbar/MeCP2_2022_manuscript/README.md

 which proposes that arrays of tandemly repeated CA containing either methylated or hydroxymethylated cytosine are the primary targets for MeCP2 binding and function.
 We investigated these predictions using a range of published data sets and found **no support for the hypothesis that CA repeats are key mediators of MeCP2 function**.

+Before starting the analysis, fulfill the [installation requirements](prerequisities.md).
+They should install the required software necessary for reproducing the analysis.

 The repository is divided into multiple directories which contain jupyter notebooks to facilitate reproducible analysis.
 The execution order of the notebooks is as follows

 1. CA repeats in the genome